kubila/kubila/README.md

 ### Hi there,
 I'm an; animal lover,
 interested in many topics and a curious learner.
+I like to learn new things, especially flowing around web.
 <!--
 **kubila/kubila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

 ###
+  - 🔭 I’m currently working on a CRM+ERP system(React+Laravel+MaterialUI), and a book management system(React+.NETCoreAPI+AntDesign), all outside of work.

-   - I like to learn new things, especially flowing around web.
-Hanging out with Laravel, .NET Core, Redis, React, Vue on my spare time.
+  - 😄 Pronouns: Laravel, .NET Core, C#, Redis, React, Vue.

-  - 🌱 I’m currently learning Python, one of its machine learning libraries and Django will be the next objective.
+  - ⚡ Fun fact: All my contributions done outside of working hours.
+So that's the reason why my contribution count is low.
+Either my workplaces hosts Git on their local servers or not using it at all(SVN).
 Below chart doesn't include private repos, includes only the public repositories' stats.

   By the way I don't care about what i put on my public repos.
 I'm using public repos for learning purposes.